rusbomber/VictoriaLogs/docs/victorialogs/logsql.md

 _time:5m | stats uniq_values(ip) unique_ips
 ```

-The returned unique ip addresses can be unrolled into distinct log entries with [`unroll` pipe](https://docs.victoriametrics.com/victorialogs/logsql/#unroll-pipe).
+The returned unique IP addresses can be unrolled into distinct log entries with [`unroll` pipe](https://docs.victoriametrics.com/victorialogs/logsql/#unroll-pipe).

 Every unique value is stored in memory during query execution.
 Big number of unique values may require a lot of memory.
 Sometimes it is enough to return
 only a subset of unique values.
 In this case add `limit N` after `uniq_values(...)` in order to limit the number of returned unique values to `N`,